lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - learn to do custom emails on vercel domains
 - Remove the ugly gear icon at the bottom, do something else instead.
 Or just add "Post Settings" words to it.
 - Delete post confirmation dialog
+- spinner in post settings, indicate that they have been saved.
+-
 ## Future
 - Stripe integration.
 	- Handle failed subscriptions because of insufficient funds.
 Simply in subscription-success redirect the user to "Something went wrong" or "Invalid payment" page.